hipstas/kaldi-pop-up-archive/README.md

 Alternately, you can start the batch manually.
 (You'll need to run the first chunk of `setup.sh` by hand first.)

-Create `/audio_in/` directory and add media files.
+Create `/audio_in/` directory in your Docker container and add media files.

 ```
 mkdir /audio_in/
 cd /audio_in/
 ```

-- Create 16kHz copies with `ffmpeg`.
+- Create a 16kHz copy of each file with `ffmpeg`.

 ```
 for file in *.{wav,mp3,mp4,WAV,MP3,MP4}; do